Elliott Kalan: Comic book writing

 Kalan is a comic book writer; among other titles, he has written the six-issue superhero limited series Spider-Man and the X-Men.
 An exchange of dialogue between the characters Spider-Man and Sauron from the series became a meme:

 Spider-Man: “You can rewrite DNA on the fly, and you're using it to turn people into dinosaurs?
 But with tech like that, you could cure cancer!”
 Sauron: “But I don't want to cure cancer.
 I want to turn people into dinosaurs.”

-Accolades

-For his writing on The Daily Show with Jon Stewart, Kalan has won four Primetime Emmy Awards (shared with the rest of the writing staff of the Daily Show).

 Personal life

 Kalan lives in Los Angeles, California with his wife Danielle and their sons.
-He has a twin sister.
+He has a twin sister and a brother.